 - Understand, in simple terms, how their data will be used

-How charities should capture consent going forward
+How charities can capture consent going forward

 1. Make consent channel-specific